Skip to Content

 Usually, solar lights sit outdoors on your porch or walkway, absorb the light all day, and illuminate your path all night.
 But in a pinch, you can bring them indoors and they can light your home when the power goes out.

 Speaking of solar, another good thing to have is a solar-powered phone charger.
-We lost power for almost three days last year when Hurricane Florence ripped through the area.
-If you stayed locally, that means you couldn’t charge your phone for three days.
+We lost power for almost three days when Hurricane Florence ripped through the area a few years ago.
+For people who didn’t evacuate, that meant they couldn’t charge their phones for three days.
 And that’s scary.
-A solar-powered phone charger changes all that.

 Use a generator

 I’m pretty sure we will leave every time there’s a Category 3 or higher hurricane.
-We had voluntary evacuation this time, but seven miles up the road was mandatory evacuation, so we left to be safe.
-So many people who stayed picked up generators so they could run lights, air conditioning, and the fridge.
+We had a voluntary evacuation a few years ago, but seven miles up the road was mandatory evacuation for the same storm, so we left to be safe.

 If you do decide to stay, you might want to get a portable generator.
 The only people who were really able to stay back here instead of evacuating had one.
-You can get a gas-operated one (but be sure to stock up on gas before the storm hits) or a propane-operated one.
-I would prefer to get a propane one, but that’s in theory.
-I haven’t actually used either version.

 What emergency lighting options for hurricane preparedness do you have in your hurricane kit?